vegaprotocol/specs/protocol/0063-VALK-validator_vega_master_keys.md

 1. The node operator sends a transaction to the network saying they’re changing their hot key.
 1. From `target_block` onwards the other validators no longer recognise the *old* hot key as valid.
-1. The node operator restarts the node and catches up by replaying the chain or using a full checkpoint (when checkpoints become available).
+1. The node operator restarts the node and catches up by replaying the chain or using a [snapshot](./0077-SNAP-snapshots.md) file.
 Or the whole network is restarted but due to the transaction other validators have the new hot key.
 1. The hot key switch is complete.

 ## Ethereum side for staking bridge purposes